faizalrf/documentation/streaming-mariadb-backlup.md

 Query OK, 0 rows affected (0.001 sec)
 ```

-We now have a datbase `sbtest` a user `sbuser@localhost` with full access to that database.
-Furthermore, we have also created a user It's time to generate some data.
+We now have a database `sbtest` a user `sbuser@localhost` with full access to that database.
+Furthermore, we have also created a user for `mariabackup` with appropriate privileges.
+It's time to generate some data.

 To install sysbench, we need to install `yum install epel-release` package on CentOS/RHEL for Ubuntu and Debian it should be directly available from the default repositories.

 `yum/apt install sysbench` to install sysbench depending on the OS.

-Alternatively, sysbench can be fetched from CentOS repositories manyually as RPM files and installed.
+Alternatively, sysbench can be fetched from CentOS repositories manually as RPM files and installed.

 ### Generate Data